Got some budget at your disposal?

 As soon as you have some budget at your disposal you can look at getting behind the wheel.
 However you’re highly unlikely to be able to buy a car and compete with such limited funds, which means using your everyday road car.

 There are plenty of events in which a standard road car is not only eligible but unlikely to suffer any damage beyond a bit of wear and tear of the tyres and brakes, but that’s where your £500 budget comes in.

-You could also take your road car along to a Run What Ya Brung Drag Racing event, though budget a couple of hundred pounds for a helmet if you expect to be hitting or exceeding 100mph.
+You could also take your road car along to a Run What Ya Brung Drag Racing event, though budget a couple of hundred pounds for a helmet would also be a good idea.

 Another possibility is Clubcross, which is essentially entry level Rallycross.
-All you need to pit yourself against the clock on a grass track is a Clubman Licence, a standard road car, a Motorsport UK compliant helmet and overalls, and £40-50 for the entry fee.
+All you need to pit yourself against the clock on a grass track is an RS Clubman Competition Licence, a standard road car, a Motorsport UK compliant helmet and overalls, and £50-60 for the entry fee.

 Finally, you can go arrive-and-drive karting.
 Not only is this cost-effective, with track time starting from as little as £30 per session, but all of the equipment is provided for you as well.
 A list of kart tracks can be found on the National Karting Association website.